China–Iran relations: Qing dynasty

 By the Qing, although hardly anyone in the court was fluent in Persian, in madrasas, Persian was still studied.
 In particular, the works of Sadi, Abd-Allāh Abū Bāker, Ḥosayn b. ʿĀlem Ḥosaynī, etc. were taught in said madrasas.

+Safavid, Afsharid, Zand and Qajar periods

+During the Safavid period, political relations with China were limited, but cultural and commercial exchange was strong.
+Chinese porcelain, motifs, and artistic styles heavily influenced Safavid art, and trade continued through the Silk Road and maritime routes.
+In the Afsharid era, contacts were minimal and mostly indirect, as both states were focused on internal and regional conflicts.

+During the Zand period, ties remained mostly restricted to limited trade, with no major diplomatic exchanges recorded.
+In the Qajar era, relations revived: embassies were exchanged, Iranian envoys visited China, and commercial interaction through Chinese ports increased, marking a renewed phase of diplomatic and economic engagement between the two sides.

-Modern China
+Modern China and Iran

-Diplomatic links between China and Iran have been maintained into the 20th and 21st centuries with the formation of both the People's Republic of China and the Islamic Republic of Iran, in 1949 and 1979 respectively.
+Diplomatic links between China and Iran have been maintained into the 20th and 21st centuries with the formation of both the People's Republic of China and the Islamic Republic of Iran, in 1949 and 1979, respectively.

+In the 1950s, Iran's alignment with anti-communism, its relationship with the Western countries, and its recognition of the Republic of China put it at odds with the PRC.
+After the Iranian Revolution, the hostile relationship between the Western countries and Iran contributed to increased ties with the PRC.
+The two countries grew closer during the Iran-Iraq War because China was an important source of arms for Iran.

+Comprehensive strategic partnership

+In 2016, China and Iran signed a "Comprehensive Strategic Partnership" agreement.
+This partnership focuses on expanding bilateral cooperation across a large number of sectors, including energy, trade, infrastructure, and military ties.
+This is thought to be part of a broader effort meant to strengthen the political and economic relationship between the two countries.
+Both are facing growing pressure from the United States and Western powers.
+The partnership has facilitated China's increasing role in developing Iran's energy infrastructure and investments in various industrial projects in Iran.

 In July 2019, Iran approved visa-free travel for all Chinese citizens, including those in Hong Kong and Macau, with China being one of twelve countries to have direct visa-free access to Iran.

 In June 2020, Iran was one of 53 countries that backed the Hong Kong national security law at the United Nations Human Rights Council.
-The relationship between both countries include also soft-power and digital diplomacy.
+The relationship between both countries includes also soft-power and digital diplomacy.

-In March 2021, the two countries signed a 25-year cooperation agreement.